canonical/cloud-init/doc/rtd/topics/code_review.rst

 This process has the following goals:

-* Ensure code reviews occur in a timely fashion and provide actionable feedback if changes are desirable.
+* Ensure code reviews occur in a timely fashion and provide actionable feedback if changes are desired.
 * Ensure the minimization of ancillary problems to increase the efficiency for those reviewing the submitted code